SoftUni-Internal/interactive-content/EN/10-Advanced-Techniques/04-Summary.md

 ## In this lesson we learned:

-- Error boundaries are special React components that handle errors while
+- Error boundaries are special React components which handle errors while a given component renders
   - The errors must occur in the child component tree

 ```js